Lapis ran, her lungs filled with cold, her heart filled with hate.

-“Evidence,” she reminded him, her voice trembling hard enough she barely managed the words.
+“Evidence,” she reminded him, her voice trembling hard enough she barely managed the word.

 Whitley scurried over, avoiding rebel and table to reach them.
 “I don’t know what you need, but I can get it,” he said, his voice strained, his face ashen.

-He nodded and glanced at Lapis; she managed a small smile before he hastened away to retrieve what Slaine asked for.
+He glanced at Lapis; she managed a small smile before he hastened away to retrieve what the doctor asked for.
 He had a brief interest in Rin and Lyet, but his feet took him out of the room too fast for him to study them.

-“He is above reproach,” Rambart gritted, his guttural tone wobbling in fury.
+“He IS above reproach,” Rambart gritted, his guttural tone wobbling in fury as he rubbed his breast.
 “Did you send her to attack him?” he asked, pointing an imperious finger at her.
-She had the irrational urge to bite it.
+She fought the irrational urge to bite it.